yorokobi/vim-splunk/README.md

-splunk_syn_hl
+Syntax highlighting for Splunk's .conf files
 =============

-Syntax highlighting for Splunk .conf files
+This project is public domain.
+Questions?
+Comments?
+Corrections?
+Contributions?
+Send me an email.